julzaza/wildwitchherbs/_posts/2026-01-17-protective-plants-boundary-spirits.md

 **Role:** Purifier & enforcer
 **Boundary:** Disease, spirits, corruption

 Neem leaves were hung during epidemics and used in postpartum care.
-Neem’s bitterness marked it as hostile to decay—physical and spiritual.
+Neem’s bitterness marked it as hostile to decay, physical and spiritual.

 ---